coding-for-creatives-winter-2017/PoweR/README.md

 # PoweR

 Make sure you spell everything correctly.
+Me: Well this is going to be a tough one...